exaloop/codon/docs/intro/faq.md

 and automatically handle data conversions to and from Codon.
 It also allows for the use of any Codon-specific modules or extensions, such as multithreading.

+Codon can also [compile to Python extension modules](../interop/pyext.md) that can be imported and used from Python.

 ## What about interoperability with other languages and frameworks?

 Interoperability is and will continue to be a priority for Codon.